Representative Action Selection for Large Action Space Bandit Families: Introduction

 In this paper we consider the similarity structure on the actions $\mcAF$ that is induced by the correlations of the variables $\mu_a$.
-In this setting, the actions $a$ and $a'$ will be considered similar if the rewards $\mu_a$ and $\mu_a'$ are similar for most bandits sampled from $\mcP$.
-Note that this notion does not depend on the nominal properties of the set $\mcAF$, such as the dimension in which $\mcAF$ happens to be represented, but depends only on the statistical properties of the family of bandits $\mcF$ and the distribution $\mcP$.
-This provides a robust practical modeling framework which in turn may be used as the basis for the action subset selection --- in a cluster of highly positively correlated actions, one may retain just one, without considerably reducing the performance.
+In this setting, the actions $a$ and $a'$ will be considered similar if the rewards $\mu_a$ and $\mu_a'$ are similar for most bandits sampled from $\mcP$: We require the following increment condition: